 How do you make the CB squat on the break, and why does the cue ball sometimes hop in the air and/or off the table?

 To make the CB “squat” (come to rest near the center of the table) after hitting the rack of balls, it needs to have slight topspin.
 The larger effective mass of the rack of balls makes the CB bounce back, so slight follow is required to stop that motion.
-However, due to the force of the power break shot, only slight follow should be used (i.e., the tip should contact the CB only a small amount above center).
+However, due to the force of the power break shot, only slight follow should be used (i.e., the tip should contact the CB only a hair above center).
 Here’s a demonstration of the effect:

 And here are some more videos illustrating the physics involved: